jake100/stealthlang/README.md

 	for x in range xRange:
 		print xText + x

-  	for x in arr:
+  	for x in array:
     		print x

-	for key, value in arr:
+	for key, value in array:
 		print key + ", " + value

   	for key, value in map: